Mohdsaad21-6/DevTinder/questionAnswer.md

 Client-Side Handling: Tokens are stored in local storage, session storage, or cookies by the client.

 Validation Required: Upon expiration, the server must validate the token and potentially refresh or reissue it.

+how to toggle between signup and login create a left and right swipe card for calling rejected or interested api